Upcoming events.

 Estimation Game

-Join us for friendly competition on Monday, February 26th from 6pm-7:30pm in room R2-14 of the Redpath Complex.
+Join us on Tuesday, November 26th from 6PM to 7PM in room M3-37F of the McLennan Library.

 View Event →